poanetwork/RFC/README.md

-# OIPs
+# POAPs
-Oracles Improvement Proposals (OIPs), are technical write-ups that describe modifications to the Protocol, DApps, or any significant topic.
+POA Proposals (POAPs), are technical write-ups that describe modifications to the Protocol, DApps, or any significant topic.

 # Current OIPs
  | Number        |Title         | Author | Type  | Layer        | Status / Discussion |